esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

   - Numeric
   - Categorical
 - Derived variables(pochodne zmienne)
-- Data merge(adds columns)
+- Data merge(adds columns,the process of combining two or more data sets into a single data set)
-- Data blending(combine dataset from diffrent resources)
+- Data blending(combine dataset from diffrent resources and creating a single, unique, dataset for visualization and analysis)
 - Concatenation(combine two strings)
 - Data append(adds rows)
 - Imputation(the process of replacing missing data with substituted values)
 - Reduction/aggregation
 - Transpose(swap row and columns)
 - Normalize data
-- Parsing/string manipulation( (or string handling) is the process of changing, parsing, splicing, pasting, or analyzing strings.
+- Parsing/string manipulation( (or string handling) is the process of changing, parsing, splicing pasting, or analyzing strings.
 SQL is used for managing data in a relational database)

 ### 2.4 Explain common techniques for data manipulation and query optimization